 - Enter the file name of the executable file you copied in the currently navigated folder.
 Followingly hit enter on your Android keyboard.

-Please note that not every EXE files will work in this method.
-Only few application software are compatible with the DOSBox Emulators.
+Please note that not every EXE file will work in this method.
+Only a few application software are compatible with the DOSBox Emulators.
 You may call it the EXE file opener.

 - Install any freeware VNC Client on your PC.
-TightVNC is one among the best.
+TightVNC is one of the best.

 - From your Android smartphone, install & open any VNC Viewer apps and enter the IP with the port number.